 These interim consolidated financial statements have been prepared on a going concern basis in accordance with Canadian generally accepted accounting principles ("Canadian GAAP").
 The going concern basis of presentation assumes that the Company will continue in operation for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
-There is significant doubt about the appropriateness of the use of the going concern basis because management has forecasted that the Company's current level of cash and cash equivalents and short-term investments, including the committed future \$4 million investment described in note 9, will not be sufficient to execute its current planned expenditures for the next 12 months without further investment.
+There is significant doubt about the Company's ability to continue as a going concern because management has forecasted that the Company's current level of cash and cash equivalents and short-term investments, including the funds received in the December 1, 2010 private placement described in note 10, will not be sufficient to execute its current planned expenditures for the next 12 months without further investment.
 The Company is currently in discussion with several potential investors to provide additional funding.
 Management believes that it will complete one or more of these arrangements in sufficient time to continue to execute its planned expenditures without interruption.
 However, there can be no assurance that the capital will be available as necessary to meet these continuing expenditures, or if the capital is available, that it will be on terms acceptable to the Company.
 The issuance of common shares by the Company could result in significant dilution in the equity interest of existing shareholders.
-The Company is also considering alternatives to delay its research program until financing is available, amongst other cost savings measures.
 There can be no assurance that the Company will be able to obtain sufficient financing to meet future operational needs.
 As a result, there is a significant doubt as to whether the Company will be able to continue as a going concern and realize its assets and pay its liabilities as they fall due.